Fauziakhangs/Store-Sales-Forecast-Analysis-/README.md

 **✅ Outcome**

 This project significantly strengthened my skills in the time forecasting, model diagnostics, and collaborative project management I gained hands-on experience with transforming non-stationary data, constructing and validating ARIMA models, and generating forecasts that are both interpretable and actionable.
-The insights from this project can help optimize sales strategies and enhance data-driven decision-making fro retail businesses.
+The insights from this project can help optimize sales strategies and enhance data-driven decision-making for retail businesses.